DigitalCaesar/CleanArchitectureSample/README.md

 Configure Roles and Permissions with EntityFramework by defining them in the domain.
 Designed with a hierarchy where a Member belongs to a Role which is assigned a set of Permissions.

 Steps
-1. Add Role to entities
+1. Add Role to entities as an Enumeration (SmartEnum) Type
-2. Add Permission to entities
+2. Add Permission to entities with simple properties
-3. Create navigation properties in Role
+3. Create navigation properties in Role -> ICollection<Permission>, ICollection<Member>
+4. Add RoleConfiguration
+  a. key
+  b.
+Permission navigation manytomany
+  c.
+Member navigation manytomany
+  d.
+Add data to role by getting values in enumeration
+  e.
+ToTable
+6. Add PermissionConfiguration
+  a.
+Totable
+  b. key
+  c. use permission enum to seed data
+7. Add RolePermission to match join table
+  a. composite key
+  b.
+Back in RoleConfiguration, add usingEntity<RolePermission>
+  c.
+Add seed to RolePermission, use private method and seed multiple as array
+8. Add Migration and Update

 Note
 - Makes use of SmartEnum, this creates a conflict with the Role type created previously